dale-wilson/HighQueue/README.md

 Developers who are creating pipeline-based applications using the HighStages framework can use the HighStages API to create the Stages in this pipeline.

 HighStages-based Stages receive messages from previous Stages; apply a transformation to the messages, then pass these messages (or new messages derived from the input messages) on to subsequent stages in the pipeline.

 The HighStages library supplies the plumbing and the tools.
 It's up to application-specific code supplied by the developer to perform the actual work.

 The HighStages API is described on [this Wiki page.](https://github.com/dale-wilson/HighQueue/wiki/HighStages-API)

 ##How fast is it?
-###The short answer:
+###The short answer

 Very fast!

-###The more detailed answer:
+###The more detailed answer

-Absolute performance numbers are notoriously difficult to measure accurately.
+Disclaimer: Absolute performance numbers are notoriously difficult to measure accurately.
 The results vary widely from machine to machine.

-That being said, tests on an Intel(R) Core(TM) i7-4790 CPU @3.60GHz [8 cores] I measured these results:
+That being said, tests on an Intel(R) Core(TM) i7-4790 CPU @3.60GHz [8 cores] the HighqueuePerfmanceTest measured these results:

 ####HighQueue performance in a simple configuration.